Credit Score for Home Loan 101: What Smart Buyers Need to Know

 Can you buy a house without a credit score?

-Let’s say you don’t have a credit score, and you’re ready to buy a house now, not in the two years it would take to establish strong credit.
+Let’s say you have no credit score and are ready to buy a house now, not in the two years it would take to establish strong credit.

 Can you buy a house without a credit score?
 Technically, yes.
 Though it’s not for the faint of heart.